 The Supreme Pontiff of Hinduism and the Head of Uniting States of Kailasa, The Living Representative of Paramashiva, His Divine Holiness Bhagavan Nithyananda Paramashivam has formulated KAILASA'S Hindu Compliance System to create, promote, spread and teach the standard procedures for all products and services that are in compliance with Hindu Scriptures.
 Hinduism has detailed procedures, standards, methodologies for everything.
 Hinduism is a rich religion with vast choices, It educates and empowers, has a non-restrictive, enlightening and empowering set of Principles to produce and use any product.
-KAILASA'S Hindu Compliance System is working towards recognising the needs of two billion Hindus around the world and therefore works towards compiling the standards, and policies such as - economic policy, religious policy, spiritual policy or strategies or any products and services, as give by Paramashiva in Veda-Agama.
-KAILASA'S Hindu Compliance System the various standards, procedures, and guidelines revealed in Hindu Scriptures.
-Through this System KAILASA will bring together all the experts to compile the standards as per needs of the global hindu diaspora, in accordance with the \$āstra(Hindu Scriptures).
+KAILASA's Hindu Compliance System is working towards recognising the needs of two billion Hindus around the world and therefore works towards compiling the standards, and policies such as - economic policy, religious policy, spiritual policy or strategies or any products and services, as give by Paramashiva in Veda-Agama.
+KAILASA's Hindu Compliance System will work towards bringing innovation and provide solutions to global challenges by bringing together the various standards, procedures, and guidelines revealed in Hindu Scriptures.
+Through this System KAILASA will bring together all the experts to compile the standards as per needs of the global hindu diaspora, in accordance with the \$\frac{8}{2}\$stra(Hindu Scriptures).